-The national and statewide fiscal crises has resulted in districts looking for ways to maximize their declining/limited resources, and Questar III is a vehicle being utilized to achieve this objective in particular with the growth from our statewide services.
-New York State's fiscal crisis, budget deficit and the 2% tax cap legislation, continue to have an adverse impact on component districts and Questar III's revenue streams.
+The national and statewide fiscal crises has resulted in districts looking for ways to maximize the value attained by their limited resources.
+Questar III is a vehicle being utilized to achieve this objective.
+New York State's fiscal crisis, budget deficit and the 2% tax cap legislation continue to have an adverse impact on component districts and Questar III's revenue streams.
 Questar III is continuing to employ cost containment measures in anticipation of cutbacks, but to sustain our current infrastructure we need to continue to expand our revenue base.